OAGi/Score/docs/user_guide/index.rst

 user does not have to be the owner of the code list.
 To revise a code
 list:

-1. Make sure you are on the *Working* branch. `Open the “Edit Code List” page <#view-detail-of-an-agency-id-list>`__ of a code list in the Published state.
+1. Make sure you are on the *Working* branch. `Open the "Edit Code List" page <#view-detail-of-an-agency-id-list>`__ of a code list in the Published state.

-2. Click the “Revise” button at the top-right corner of the page.
+2. Click the "Revise" button at the top-right corner of the page.

-3. The “Edit Code List” page is refreshed with the code list whose revision number is incremented by 1.
+3. The "Edit Code List" page is refreshed with the code list whose revision number is incremented by 1.

 4. `Detail of the code list can be updated including add/change code